nekitmm/starnet/README.md

 **StarNet** is a neural network that can remove stars from images leaving only background.

+Star removal using classical methods is a very tricky and painful many-step procedure, which is hard to master and hard to get nice results from in case of images busy with stars.

 It will remove most of stars from input image, except for really huge ones, leaving (well, hopefully) intact all other small bright things whose shape is significantly different from that of a typical star, like small spiral galaxies, fine details in nebulosity, HH objects, etc.